-Where to Find Financial Help During the Coronavirus
+8 Ways You Can Find Financial Help During the Coronavirus

-For the individuals and families who are living one paycheque to the next, small financial obstacles could now mean the difference between having a hot meal or a place to call home.
+For the individuals and families who are living one paycheck to the next, small financial obstacles could now mean the difference between having a hot meal or a place to call home.
 In these stressful times, financial security can play a critical role in staying safe and healthy.
 Below, we lay out key resources on where to find financial help during the coronavirus pandemic.

-10 ways to get coronavirus financial assistance
+Use these resources to find coronavirus financial assistance

 1. Food help during COVID-19

 If you’re struggling to buy food that will keep you healthy and nourished, these organizations and programs can provide relief.

 - Feeding America has 200 food banks across the US that help feed individuals and families in need.
 The organization provides this tool to find your local food bank.